ruuddejong-altran/python-c-cpp/docs/example_3.md

 That leaves the problem with the callback function.
 That, unfortunately, takes some more effort.
-There are a few approaches we can take.
+SWIG has a _director_ feature that allows calling back from C++ to Python.
-In an upcoming example I want to subclass a C++ classes in Python, and use that again in C++ code.
+But this requires
-SWIG has a _director_ feature that enables this, but in order to use the derived class in C++, the original class must have virtual methods.
+that the Python callback code is an overriden virtual method in a class that is derived from a C++ class.

 So, in order to make this work we must: